datanav/docs/Features/merging-feature.rst

-.. _concepts-merging:
+.. _merging-feature:

 Merging
 =======

-An essential feature that enables :ref:`global datasets <concepts-global-datasets>` is the ability to merge different entities into one entity representing the same thing.
+An essential feature that enables :ref:`global datasets <global-datasets>` is the ability to merge different entities into one entity representing the same thing.

 Use case
 --------